Well. I don’t know what kind of weather you’ve been having where you are, but here in Chicago, we’re receiving a little bit of a blizzard.

 Since he mentioned being inspired by Tyler Florence, I checked out Food Network as well, and what I created was a combination of the two recipes.

-At first bite, it reminded me of those rotisserie chickens you can buy at the grocery store, which, if you were to spy on me when I need a fast meal, is the kind of thing you’d see me grabbing, along with a loaf of fresh, crusty Italian bread.
+At first bite, it reminded me of those rotisserie chickens you can buy at the grocery store – which, if you were to spy on me when I need a fast meal, is the kind of thing you’d see me grabbing, along with a loaf of fresh, crusty Italian bread.

-And I knew, steadying my vehicle on the final hill, two stoplights before home, that it would be a warm, comforting, satisfying dinner on a night when I felt cold and wet and in need of something hearty.
+And I knew, steadying my vehicle on the final hill two stoplights before home, that it would be a warm, comforting, satisfying dinner on a night when I felt cold and wet and in need of something hearty.

-Another thing you should know about this meal: it’s very easy.
+Here’s another thing you should know about this meal: it’s very easy.
 I promise.

-You season the bird, stuff it with half a lemon, half a head of garlic, some herbs, and then you stick it in a roasting pan, surrounded by potatoes and carrots.(Note: Macheesmo used a 9 X 13 pan with good results, so that’s another option).
+You season the bird, stuff it with a quartered lemon, half a head of garlic, and some herbs, and stick it in a roasting pan, surrounded by potatoes and carrots.

 I’m just saying: You won’t want to wait on this one.